mstachowsky/Klein-Clientside/README.md

 ### Multiple Choice: the `!multipleChoice` and `!endMultipleChoice` directives

-Multiple choice questions can be created using these directives.
-Each multipl choice question must begin with `!multipleChoice correctChoice id [: question text]` and end with `!endMultipleChoice`.
-In between these two directives, the `!option` directive is used to produce the options present within the multiple choice question, see `!option` directive below for more details and full examples.
+Each multiple choice question must begin with `!multipleChoice correctChoice id [: question text]` and end with `!endMultipleChoice`.

+In between these two directives, the `!option` directive is used to produce the options present within the multiple choice question, see the `!option` directive below for more details and full examples.

 ### `!option` directive